Switzerland is hands-down the most beautiful and picturesque country I’ve ever had the pleasure of exploring.

 Buy Now → 8 Day Swiss Travel Pass

-WHAT TO EXPECT IN ZERMATT
+THINGS TO DO IN ZERMATT

 Zermatt is home to the iconic Matterhorn mountain which stands a dominating 4,478 meters at its highest peak!
 This place is NOT to be skipped on any Swiss itinerary.